LEARNAcademy/syllabus/javascript/conditionals.md

 6. Write a statement that takes a variable of a grade percentage and logs the letter grade for that percentage, if the grade is 100% log "perfect score", if the grade is zero log "no grade available."

-7. Write a statement that takes a variable of a boolean, number, or string  data type and logs the data type of the variable. **HINT**: Check out the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof" target="_blank">JavaScript operator `typeof`</a>.
+7. Write a statement that takes a variable of a boolean, number, or string  data type and logs the data type of the variable. **HINT**: Check out the [JavaScript typeof operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof).

 8. Create a password checker using a single conditional statement.
 If a user inputs a password with 12 or more characters AND the password includes `!`, then log "That is a mighty strong password!"
 If the user’s password is 8 or more characters OR includes `!`, then log "That password is strong enough."
 Log "That is not a valid password." for every other input.